 Chalk painting furniture and distressing is still a pretty huge deal for those who love DIY projects.
 This secret technique will save you time and money and is something I learned back when I was in college studying art.
 Hint…it doesn’t involve any chalky brand paint and doesn’t require any mixing or blending!
-A before…

-GESSO is made for painting on canvas and preps the canvas for paint will adhere to it.
-It’s a combination of binders, paint pigments and yes…it does contain calcium carbonate which is CHALK!
+GESSO is made for painting on canvas.
+It’s a priming method to prep the canvas so the paint will adhere better to it and improves durability.
+It’s a combination of binders, and paint pigments and yes…it does contain calcium carbonate which is CHALK!
 You can find out more about gesso for artists in this article.

 Nothing fancy at all to this chalk painting furniture without chalk paint technique and here are my super simple steps:

 Chalk Painting Furniture – Tips for painting with chalkboard paint

 - Forget about tons of coats of primer!
 There is no need to prep your wood, similar to using chalky paints in a can.
 Just clean off any dust, grease, or overall grime with a rag if your piece has been sitting around for a while.
 If your piece has stains or needs wood filler, take that into consideration before you start this process.

 - Grab a waxed finish paper plate or a throwaway plastic food storage container and squirt a tablespoon or so out.